inthescales/gorgar-speaks/README.md

 To run Gorgar Speaks in the console, run gorgar.py with the flag '--test'.
 It will generate an utterance and print it to the console.

-To generate more entries at once, use the flag '-c' followed by an integer value.
+To generate more utterances at once, use the flag '-c' followed by an integer value.

 ## Requirements